ArielZidon/Pokemon_Game/README.md

 The function will go through all the Pokemon and give the agent the most suitable Pokemon according to the parameters given by the Shortest Path algorithm.

 ## The cmd_group
-The program will call this function when there is more than one dangerous, in this case the function will go over all the * Pokemon * and give the Pokemon the corresponding agent when at the end of the function we send the preferred agent to the same Pokemon, the other unsent agents will be passed to the "cmd_solo" function to get Pokemon.
+The program will call this function when there is more than one agent.
+In this case the function will go over all the __Pokemons__ and send to a Pokemon the most suitable agent, while at the end of the function we send this agent to the same Pokemon, and the other unsent agents will be passed to the "cmd_solo" function to get another Pokemon.

 # Graph's Algorithms
 ## Shortest Path